stijn-dejongh/lovecraft_public_domain/raw_converts/di.md

 for after the initial dose of the poison from Haiti I lapsed into a semi-paralytic state and from that to a profound, night-black sleep.
 The drug had been administered in my room, and Andrews had told me before giving it that he would recommend to the coroner a verdict of heart failure due to nerve strain.
-Of course, there was no embalming&mdash;Andrews saw to that&mdash;and the whole procedure, leading up to my secret transportation from the graveyard to his crumbling manor, covered a period of three days.
+Of course, there was no embalming--Andrews saw to that--and the whole procedure, leading up to my secret transportation from the graveyard to his crumbling manor, covered a period of three days.
 Having been buried late in the afternoon of the third day, my body was secured by Andrews that very night.
 He had replaced the fresh sod just as it